Petitioning (China): System

-The petitions can take many forms, including phone calls, faxes, visits or even e-mails to any government office with regard to any of the issues.
+Petitions can take many forms, including phone calls, faxes, visits or even e-mails to any government office with regard to any of the issues.
 Under the system, the National Public Complaints and Proposals Administration and local bureaus of letters and calls ("petitioning bureaus") are commissioned to receive letters, calls, and visits from individuals or groups on suggestions, complaints, and grievances.
 The officers then channel the issues to respective departments and monitor the progress of settlement, which they feedback to the filing parties.

 Petitioning bureaus are a communication channel between the government and the citizenry, and have been relied on since the establishment of the PRC in 1949.
+Mao Zedong was significant in establishing a centralized petitioning system in 1951, which he viewed as a means of curbing "bureaucratism."
 Petitioners may begin their attempts for redress at the local level with letters and calls to offices, which are located in courthouses or in township-level government offices.
 If unsatisfied, they can move up (shangfang) the hierarchy to provincial level offices and, at the highest level, the National Public Complaints and Proposals Administration in Beijing.

 The number of up-petitioners in Beijing alone has allegedly reached more than 100,000 people, not counting those that remain at provincial capitals.
 The number of people using the petitioning system has increased since 1993, to the extent that the system has been strained for years.
 Official statistics indicate that petition offices annually handled around 10 million inquiries and complaints from petitioners from 2003 to 2007.

-However, despite its enduring nature and political support, the system has never been an effective mechanism for dealing with the complaints brought to it.
+In 2023, the Central Committee of the Chinese Communist Party created the Society Work Department to handle public petitions and grievances, among other functions.

 Issues

 Interception

 Provincial capitals have been accused of hiring people in Beijing to abduct up-petitioners who have travelled from their areas and force them to go back home; this is known as "intercepting."
-The apparent aim of interceptors is to prevent citizens from appealing in Beijing because local officials face reprisals if citizens from their areas seek redress in the capital.
+The apparent aim of interceptors is to prevent citizens from appealing in Beijing, because local officials face reprisals if citizens from their areas seek redress in the capital.